 Kehinde Sokeye graduated with a bachelor’s degree in Mass Communication from Bowen University.
 She is also certified in Project Management and Customer Relationship Management.
 Kehinde recently worked as a producer on a short horror movie entitled OGUN (Inheritance).
 Besides filmmaking, she’s interested in data science and has certifications in Spanish and French.
 At Peacock Proud Press, Kehinde provides administrative support, content creation, and social media services.
 Kehinde is an identical twin and loves her two-year-old niece.

 After earning a degree in hospitality management and business at the University of Tennessee, Drew moved to Asheville, NC, and graduated from the intensive classical culinary program at AB-Tech.
 He has worked as a chef in restaurants, private event catering, and mutual aid.
 Since 2020, Drew has managed business operations in commercial kitchens and other industries.
-At Peacock Proud Press, he provides operation and project management services, as well as administrative support.
+At Peacock Proud Press, he project management services and administrative support.

 What does it mean to be peacock proud?

 We aim to ensure that you’ll be “peacock proud” of the book you publish with Peacock Proud Press.